 Once everyone is suited up, it’s time to explore the kelp forests and sea caves that surround Scorpion Anchorage.
 Paddlers will be guided into the water by Channel Islands Adventure Company guides who are also naturalists trained to spot wildlife and unique species or rock formations to ensure paddlers make the most of their trip.
 They will be sure to point out fun facts about the island’s geology, ecology, or natural and cultural history -that is while they’re not guiding paddlers through sea caves and tunnels with crashing waves and hidden sea lions.
 All caving is optional and subject to marine conditions.
 For paddlers who choose not to enter the caves, crystal clear waters with visibility up to 100-feet and flowing kelp forests will entertain.

-After kayaking, Channel Islands Adventure Company guides will bring out lunch prepared by Channel Islands Adventure Company Provisioners (choice of meal made during reservation).
-Those left wanting an even closer look at the marine sanctuary’s magical underwater world are welcome to stay in their wetsuits and pick up snorkeling gear.
+After kayaking, those left wanting an even closer look at the marine sanctuary’s magical underwater world are welcome to stay in their wetsuits and pick up snorkeling gear.
 Masks, snorkels, fins, hoodies, and wetsuit tops are provided, and swimmers are likely to see seals, bat rays, octopus, and fish nearby Scorpion Anchorage beach.
 Others may choose to explore a couple of the miles of hiking trails around the island before their return trip to Ventura.
 Cavern Point is a short 45 minute loop that provides spectacular views of sea cliffs and Anacapa Island.
 This 1.5 mile hike has a small ascent to the bluff but remains relatively flat once hikers reach the top.

 It is a great idea to bring a camera to snap memorable moments during this island adventure.
 However, only waterproof cameras will be allowed on kayaking tours.
 For those who don’t have waterproof cameras, Channel Islands Adventure Company guides have cameras and aim to take pictures on each tour.
 They then post their photos online where you’re welcome to download them.